In a Sales Receipt, you'll be offered three types of payment receipt. Please select the type needed by clicking into the field.

 A sales receipt is a quick way to register sales that do not need to be inventory tracked or even linked to a customer.

-Also, the sales receipt allows you to register a prepayment or a payment on account.
+Sales receipts also allow you to register a prepayment or a payment on account.

 OneUp offers four types of sales receipts: